Miquissone: Kaizer Chiefs miss out on winger as Simba SC accept Al Ahly's bid

 “Simba coach was not willing to let the player leave but the club’s management promised to get him a good replacement and hence his decision to sanction the transfer, the coach wants Simba to do well in next season’s Caf Champions League and did not want to lose his key players.”

-Goal also understands Simba have already opened talks with Zambia midfielder Peter Banda, who turns out for Nyasa Big Bullets, as his immediate replacement.
+On Tuesday, Simba also confirmed they had sealed the signing of Zambia midfielder Peter Banda, formerly of Nyasa Big Bullets, as his immediate replacement.

-“Simba coach had requested the club to sign Peter [Banda] if Miquissone leaves, and they have already started negotiating with the team over a possible move, it might happen at the same time Al Ahly get their target,” the source continued.
+“Peter Banda is a Simba player,” the club confirmed on their social media pages while Nyasa Bullets confirmed by stating: “Nyasa Bullets can confirm Peter Banda has completed a move to Simba of Tanzania.

+“The midfielder, 20, has signed a three-year contract with the Tanzanian champions.
+His move follows the expiry of his loan deal at FC Sherriff Tiraspol of Moldova on July 31, 2021.”

 Al Ahly and Kaizer Chiefs were in the battle to sign the pint-sized winger, who enjoyed a good season with Simba especially in the Champions League, where he helped them to reach the quarter-finals.